sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 To implement Account Delete, follow these steps:

-1. Open the 'index.ts' file.
-You will make two additions.

-    First, add `StdAccountDeleteInput` and `StdAccountDeleteOutput` to the imports from the `connector-sdk` at the beginning of the file (lines 20-21).
+1. Open the 'index.ts' file and add `StdAccountDeleteInput` and `StdAccountDeleteOutput` to the imports from the `connector-sdk` at the beginning of the file.

-    Next and last, add the Account delete command hander, `.stdAccountDelete`, and write it like this:
+2. Add the Account delete command hander, `.stdAccountDelete`:

     ```typescript
     .stdAccountDelete(async (context: Context, input: StdAccountDeleteInput, res: Response<StdAccountDeleteOutput>) => {